 Monitoring Message Replay

+Solace recommends that you monitor the replay log to ensure that it doesn't exceed 90% of its configured maximum spool usage quota.
 When message replay is configured correctly, the event broker automatically trims the oldest messages from the replay log to make room for new messages as they arrive.
-After you configure message replay, Solace recommends that you monitor the replay log's configured quota for max-spool-usage.

-Applicable show Commands
+Applicable Show Commands

 Command Description